romaneg/bread-and-cheeses/_posts/logbook/2019-08-18-lactic-cheeses_stMarcellin.md

 ![curd for lactic cheese, molding]({{site.baseurl}}/assets/img/cheese/2019-08/2019-07-13_laddle.JPG) *Curd freshly molded in molds of different sizes.
 Crottins molds on the left, ceramic Saint-Marcellin on the right.*

+Do not throw away the whey!
+You can make ricotte, use it in pancakes or bread dough or even water your plants (they will regenerate!).

 **~+28h -> ~+48h, Temperature : room temperature**